 Note: If Automatic is selected, the low volume condition will automatically apply to each new alert created from counter metrics.
 The metric value is recalculated and updated periodically.
 You can also set a different value.

-- Click the Correlate anomalies with events option switch.
+- Click the Show incidents with events option switch.

 Note: You can also search for relevant events, as described in Viewing Events in Dashboards.